Docs / Guides / How to Create a Where-to-Buy Page from Distributor Reports

 Multiple Filters

 All tags go in the same column.
-In the dashboard, you organize them into separate dropdowns using tag groups.
+In the dashboard, you organize them into separate filter dropdowns using tag groups.

 Name Address Tags

-Create two tag groups in your dashboard: "Products" (containing Original, Habanero, Smoky Chipotle) and "Store Type" (containing Grocery, Specialty).
+Create two tag groups: "Products" (Organic Hot Sauce, Habanero Reserve, Smoky Chipotle) and "Channel" (Natural Grocery, Conventional Grocery, Online).
 Each becomes its own dropdown.
-Customers can combine them, like "Habanero" + "Grocery".
+Shoppers can combine them, like "Habanero Reserve" + "Natural Grocery".

-Using SKUs?
+Using internal SKUs?

 Product-Specific Pages